-- The GCE A-Level requires students to take General Paper (GP), Project Work (PW) and Mother Tongue Language (MTL) at H1 level.
-Students are also required to offer 3H2 and 1H1 content-based subjects, at least one of which is a subject from a contrasting discipline. - 2.
-Alternatively, students who have met SAJC's requirements can also choose to study 4 H2 subjects, of which at least 1 must be from a contrasting discipline. - 3.
-In order to be exempted from MTL, students are required to obtain at least a D7 for Higher Mother Tongue subject at GCE O-Level Examination.
-Students who offer Mother Tongue B Syllabus (MTB) at GCE O-Level Examination will continue with MTB at GCE A-Level. - 4.
-The following tables show the 3H2 and 1H1 Subject Combinations offered in SAJC for 2023.
+The GCE A-Level requires students to take General Paper (GP), Project Work (PW) and Mother Tongue Language (MTL) at H1 level.
+Students are also required to offer 3H2 and 1H1 content-based subjects, at least one of which is a subject from a contrasting discipline.
+Alternatively, students who have met SAJC's requirements can also choose to study 4 H2 subjects, of which at least 1 must be from a contrasting discipline.

+To be exempted from MTL, students are required to obtain at least a D7 for Higher MT subject at GCE O-Level Examination.
+Students who have taken ONLY Mother Tongue B Syllabus (MTB) at GCE O-Level Examination will continue with MTB at GCE A-Level.

+The table below shows the 3H2 and 1H1 Subject Combinations offered in SAJC for 2024.
 These combinations will only be offered if there is sufficient demand.